Raider Retention; Mission Accomplished

 |0

-This work, Raider Retention; Mission Accomplished [Image 4 of 4], by SGT Daniel Guerrero, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Raider Retention; Mission Accomplished, by SGT Daniel Guerrero, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT